apache/cassandra-java-driver/manual/core/non_blocking/README.md

 A further distinction is generally established between "lock-free" and "wait-free" algorithms: the former ones allow progress of the overall system, while the latter ones allow each thread to make progress at any time.
-This distinction is however rather theoretical and is outside of the scope of this document.
+This distinction is however rather theoretical and is outside the scope of this document.

 [lock-free]: https://www.baeldung.com/lock-free-programming